rackerlabs/support-how-to/content/cloud-monitoring/monitoring-differences-between-rackspace-server-users-and-non-rackspace-server-users.md

 - By default, the monitoring agent must be manually installed.
 For details, see the [Cloud Monitoring documentation](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#install-and-configure-the-agent).

-- You can see monitoring features, as well as metrics, through the [Cloud Intelligence interface](https://intelligence.rackspace.com/).
+- You can see monitoring features, as well as metrics, through the [Rackspace Intelligence interface](https://intelligence.rackspace.com/).